 UPPER CHAIN OF WETLANDS

 U.S. ARMY CORPS OF ENGINEERS

-Nov.
-6, 2013
+Jan.
+29, 2015

 BUILDING STRONG®

 Purpose of Upper Chain of Wetlands

 These wetlands, now in the construction phase, are designed to lower flood risk for Dallas while creating a new wildlife-friendly ecosystem.
 The Upper Chain of Wetlands will operate in conjunction with the planned Lamar Levee located on the opposite side of the Trinity River.
 That levee will plug a 3-mile gap in the Dallas levee system by connecting the Rochester Park Levee with the end of the East Levee below downtown (at the Santa Fe Trestle Trail/DART Bridge).
 That new levee will protect business and residential neighborhoods near South Lamar Street.
-The new wetlands will provide additional flood conveyance capacity necessary to make up for what will be lost when the Lamar Levee is built.
+The new wetlands will provide additional flood conveyance capacity to be lost when the Lamar Levee is built.

 Phased construction and location

-Phase I of multi-year construction of the Upper Chain of Wetlands was completed in 2013.
-It cleared the northern half of the Wetland Cell A site on the west side of the Trinity River and adjacent to the Martin Luther King Jr. Bridge in the City of Dallas.
-It has been seeded with native prairie species.
-The closest street intersection is Cedar Crest
+Phase 1 of multi-year construction was completed in 2013.
+It cleared the Wetland Cell A site adjacent to the Cedar Crest/Martin Luther King Jr. Bridge in Dallas.
+It was been seeded with native prairie species.
+The closest street intersection is Cedar Crest Boulevard and 11th Street.
+Phase 2 construction began in December 2014.
+It is to

-Boulevard and 11th Street.
-Phase II is in the late planning phases and is anticipated to be under construction in 2014.
-It is to include excavating and planting Cell A; and clearing, excavating and planting Cells B and C.
+include excavating and aquatics planting in Cell A; and clearing, excavating and planting Cells B and C. Project completion and turnover to the city of Dallas is anticipated in 2018.

 What it will look like when complete

-These wetlands will provide a quality wildlife habitat in the heart of the city just two miles from Dallas City Hall.
-At maturity, it will look like the Lower Chain of Wetlands just downstream.
-Those mature wetlands were originally excavated and graded by the U.S. Army Corps of Engineers for the city of Dallas in 2004-2008.
+These wetlands will provide a quality wildlife habitat in the heart of the city just two and a half miles from Dallas City Hall.
+They will look like the Lower Chain of Wetlands just downstream.
+Now mature, the Lower Chain was built by the U.S. Army Corps of Engineers in 2004-2008.
 The Corps of Engineers then planted dozens of different native wetland and grassland species in the Lower Chain to provide food and cover that attracts wildlife.
-Corps researchers say this ecosystem now supports 14 species of mammals, 109 species of birds, 21 species of fish, 13 species of reptiles, six species of amphibians and 52 species of macro-invertebrates.
-Some 125 bird species have been identified at the Lower Chain by Audubon's Trinity Bird Count.
+Corps researchers say it now supports 14 species of mammals, 109 species of birds, 21 species of fish, 13 species of reptiles, six species of amphibians and 52 species of macro-invertebrates.
+Some 129 bird species have been identified at the Lower Chain by Audubon's Trinity Bird Count as of 2014.

 How it will work

+The Upper Chain of Wetlands will comprise 57 acres of water/wetlands and 33 acres of grasslands.
+It will be supplied year-round with reclaimed water from the nearby Central Wastewater Treatment Plant.
+During most of the year, water will flow into Cell C,